bagrinsergiu/BitBlox-KB/domains/third-party-domains/1and1/index.rst

 For more help with settings in your Namecheap account, contact their `support team <https://www.namecheap.com/support.aspx>`__ .

-.. |edit-landing-page| image:: _images/edit-landing-page.png
-.. |pagepanel| image:: _images/pagepanel.jpg
-.. |open3rdpartdomain| image:: _images/open3rdpartdomain.png
-.. |enter-domain| image:: _images/enter-domain.png

-.. |namecheap-manage-dns| image:: _images/namecheap-manage-dns.png
-.. |namecheap-manage-dns-subdomain| image:: _images/namecheap-manage-dns-subdomain.png
-.. |namecheap-dns-panel| image:: _images/namecheap-dns-panel.png
-.. |namecheap-dns-panel-subdomain| image:: _images/namecheap-dns-panel-subdomain.png
-.. |namecheap-add-new-record| image:: _images/namecheap-add-new-record.png
-.. |namecheap-add-new-record-subdomain| image:: _images/namecheap-add-new-record-subdomain.png
+.. |1and1-click-manage-domain| image:: _images/1and1-click-manage-domain.png
-.. |namecheap-a-record-save| image:: _images/namecheap-a-record-save.png
+.. |1and1-click-manage-dns-settings| image:: _images/1and1-click-manage-dns-settings.png
-.. |namecheap-a-record-save-subdomain| image:: _images/namecheap-a-record-save-subdomain.png
+.. |1and1-click-other-ip| image:: _images/1and1-click-other-ip.png
-.. |namecheap-edit-cname| image:: _images/namecheap-edit-cname.png
+.. |1and1-edit-a-record| image:: _images/1and1-edit-a-record.png
-.. |namecheap-cname-record-save| image:: _images/namecheap-cname-record-save.png
+.. |1and1-save-a-record| image:: _images/1and1-save-a-record.png
+.. |1and1-click-create-subdomain| images:: _images/1and1-click-create-subdomain.png